t4nm4y/testProject/readme.md

 ```
   DELETE /delete
 ```
-Send the name of the movie in the parameters.
+Send the name of the movie that you want to delete in the parameters.

 ### Made with ❤️ by Tanmay Kumar.